 - Identifying the trench location

 - Digging the trench

-- Inputting thick polyethylene pipe or pipe of an equally-supportive waterproof material
+- Installing thick polyethylene pipe or similarly robust waterproof material

 - Installing a starter elbow near your home

 - Directing water flow toward the street or local sewer system

 - Backfilling the trenches until the pipes are concealed

 Maintaining Your Underground Downspouts: Preventing and Fixing Clogs

 As mentioned, underground downspouts can clog just like gutters or standard downspouts.
 However, these can be trickier to clean, and a clog could lead to flooding and debris accumulation in your basement.

 You’ll know it’s time to clean your downspouts when you notice excessive moisture in your home, overfull gutters, or water pooling around the trench lines where your pipes are buried.